 Here, $Y{it}$ measured at different points in time (t = 2, 3, 4) represents a particular outcome of interest.
 The indicator variable in this equation, $Complete{it}$ , is a dummy variable indicating whether an individual i completed the skills training in period t.
-Since this is an endogenous variable, we use the randomized encouragement treatments (whether they received a training center and group transport or not as well as the randomized stipend levels) as instrumental variables and estimate a local average treatment effect (LATE).
+Since this is an endogenous variable, we instrument for course completion with the randomized encouragement treatments (whether they received a training center, group transport, or just the information about training, as well as indicator variables for each randomized stipend level) and estimate a local average treatment effect (LATE).
 Hence, $\beta_1$ captures the average impact of skills training for women who complete the training in response to our take-up interventions.
-Our preferred method of evaluation, analysis of covariance (ANCOVA), has improved statistical power as compared to the difference-in-difference estimator (McKenzie 2012); we control for baseline values using $BaselineY{it}$ round one values of the outcomes.
+Our preferred method of evaluation, analysis of covariance (ANCOVA), has improved statistical power as compared to the difference-in-difference estimator (McKenzie 2012); we control for baseline round one values of the outcomes using BaselineYit.
 We control for the randomization strata using grid fixed effects $\lambda_i$ , round fixed effects $\gamma_i$ , and $u{it}$ is the error term.
 For assessing statistical significance, we cluster standard errors at the village level.
-In addition to estimating the overall LATE (averaging the skills training impact across different interventions' compliers), we estimate the effects separately for VBT and outside-of-village training samples relative to control to measure the LATE in each sub-sample.